 The résumés of the Stedelijk Museum Amsterdam team are included below: Beatrix Ruf, Margriet Schavemaker & Bart van der Heide

-Beatrix is a member of several Advisory and Programme Committees amongst others: the Bundeskunsthalle Bonn, Garage Moskow, MAXXI, Rome, the Samdani Foundation, Bangladesh and serves frequently as a jury member in award committees, among them the Guggenheim Museum’s Hugo Boss Prize and the Absolut Award, Han Nefkens/MACBA Award, Prix de Rome, Erasmus Prize and currently the Turner Prize.
+Ruf is a member of several Advisory and Programme Committees amongst others: Istanbul Modern, the Bundeskunsthalle Bonn, Garage Moskow, MAXXI, Rome, the Samdani Foundation, Bangladesh and serves frequently as a jury member in award committees, among them the Guggenheim Museum’s Hugo Boss Prize, and the Absolut Award, Han Nefkens/MACBA Award, Prix de Rome, Erasmus Prize and currently the Turner Prize.

 Margriet Schavemaker (the Netherlands) studied Art History and Philosophy at the University of Amsterdam and defended her Ph.D thesis ‘Lonely Images: Language in the Visual Arts of the 1960s’ at this university in 2007.